 Since inception, we have incurred operating losses and we anticipate that we will continue to incur losses for the foreseeable future.
-To date, we have generated revenue solely from CPRIT grant, and have not generated any revenue from product sales.
+To date, we have generated revenue solely from CPRIT grant.

 We do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate any revenue from product sales unless and until we obtain regulatory approval for and commercializes any of our product candidates.
 At the same time, we expect our expenses to increase in connection with our ongoing development and manufacturing activities, particularly as we continue the research, development, manufacture and clinical trials of, and seek regulatory approval for our product candidates.